 - Human Rights Day March: On 21 March 2012, at the culmination of the Ten Days of Action, EE held its annual Human Rights Day march, this time in Khayelitsha.

 - March through Tembisa on 12 July 2012: The day after EE’s First National Congress the newly elected EE leadership led a march for Minimum Norms and Standards in Tembisa, Gauteng.

 - Newspaper adverts: EE took out two full-page adverts in the City Press and Daily Sun.
 These powerfully contrasted images of depressing present-day mud-schools with lofty promises made previously by political leaders.

-- Write-in: In September over 250 equaliser and EE supporters gathered outside Parliament in Cape Town to send 51 emails, 129 letters, 20 faxes, 57 tweets and 148 pictures to Minister Motshekga: telling her to set minimum norms and standards for school infrastructure.
+- Write-in: In September over 250 Equalisers and EE supporters gathered outside Parliament in Cape Town to send 51 emails, 129 letters, 20 faxes, 57 tweets and 148 pictures to Minister Motshekga: telling her to set Minimum Norms and Standards for School Infrastructure.

 - Mass distribution of posters, fliers and pamphlets: EE distributed thousands of posters, flyers and pamphlets to members across South Africa, so that they could mobilise their communities.

 - The Masked-March: On 17 October 2012 Equalisers marched in Kraaifontein wearing masks of Minister Angie Motshekga’s face.
 This was done in an attempt to show who was responsible for not finalising the Norms and Standards for School Infrastructure, something only the Minister has the power to do.
 The march was held just one month prior to EE’s pending court case.

 - Radio Adverts: A radio advert featuring EE Deputy Chairperson Bayanda Mazwi, aired in English and isiXhosa, spoke to the reality of poor infrastructure and called on listeners to support EE’s court case.